101 Unhealthiest Habits on the Planet

 "This is the best way to moisturize your skin, right?
 Wrong," says Anthony Youn, MD, a board-certified plastic surgeon and author of Playing God: The Evolution of a Modern Surgeon.
 "Petroleum jelly was originally discovered as a coating in the bottom of oil rigs in the mid-1800's and is a byproduct of the oil industry.
 It can clog pores and paradoxically make the skin drier, due to blocking out moisture and air, not allowing the skin to 'breathe.'
 There are also concerns with potentially carcinogenic materials in cheap, less-refined versions."

-The Remedy Rx: "Better to stick with moisturizers made with organic and natural ingredients," says Youn.
+The Rx: "Better to stick with moisturizers made with organic and natural ingredients," says Youn.

 Exercise mats at your gym or yoga studio can be breeding grounds for bacteria.
 Because they're made from porous plastic, germs can linger on them from hours to days.

-The Remedy Rx: Bring your own exercise mat, or wipe down surfaces before and after your workout.
+The Rx: Bring your own exercise mat, or wipe down surfaces before and after your workout.

 You're Not Asking Your Doctor Questions